trending_up Reporting

 • What is my projected budget variance taking into account actuals, commitments, and endowment payouts?

-• What is the difference between the budget picture seen from the perspective of Consolidated Budget chart of accounts vs OBI groupings?
+• What is the difference between the budget picture from the Consolidated Budget Chart of Accounts perspective versus OBI groupings?

 • What are the month-by-month details of actual performance vs annual budget?